NicolaTamanini/NicolaTamanini.github.io/CV.md

 - Formation Manageriale "SOCLE" du CNRS, Toulouse/online, 2023

+### Institutional appointements

+- Director of the _GdR Ondes Gravitationnelles_  (since 2026)
+- Nominated member of the Conseil _Scientifique of the IN2P3_ (since 2026)
+- Member of the Comité de Pilotage and of the Conseil Scientifique of the _GdR Ondes Gravitationnelles_ (since 2022)
+- Coordinator of the cosmology working group of the _GdR Ondes Gravitationnelles_ (since 2022)

 ### Large collaboration memberships

 - Member of the _Einstein Telescope Consortium_ [since 2022]